Azure/acs-engine/docs/kubernetes/deploy.md

 Edit the [simple Kubernetes cluster definition](../examples/kubernetes.json) and fill out the required values:

-* `dnsPrefix`: must be a globally unique name and will form part of the hostname (e.g. myprod1, staging, leapinglama), be unique!
+* `dnsPrefix`: must be a region-unique name and will form part of the hostname (e.g. myprod1, staging, leapinglama), be unique!
 * `keyData`: must contain the public portion of an SSH key, this will be associated with the `adminUsername` value found in the same section of the cluster definition (e.g. 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABA....')
 * `servicePrincipalClientID`: this is the appId uuid or name from step 3
 * `servicePrincipalClientSecret`: this is the password or randomly-generated password from step 3